YichenGuo2002/SudokuW-Ease/README.md

 - (06/30/23): Successfully debugged backend functions (Turned out that I defined the class Sudoku twice.
 Took me a really long time to figure it out). :skull: Successfully set up frontend GraphQL request functions and connected to login/register page.
 Still need to incorporate validation and connect to other graph interfaces (create a "favorite" sudoku presentation model). :relieved:

 *Summer Week 7/10 Plan: Packaging.
 Set up CI/CD Pipeline.*
+- (07/05/23): Designed and implemented email, password, and username validation and user login/registration pathways.
+Drew happy and unhappy paths for user system and successfully connected to user dashboard.
+Still need to implement save feature on Sudoku component, and a global store to save user information.
+- (07/06/23): *Implement Pinia global store and connect to login page: upload user data to store after successful login*
+- (07/07/23): *Implement Save feature and create small Sudoku component*

 *Summer Week 8/10 Plan: Improve performance: Reduce latency.*